boilerrat/awesome-decentralized-autonomous-organizations/README.md

 - [Alchemy WAGBI Grants](https://www.alchemy.com/developer-grant-program) - Introducing WAGBI Grants (We're All Gonna Build It)!
 We're committing $25 million to help developers continue building DeFi protocols, NFT experiences, or any project that helps bring web3 to the world.
 Each project will be eligible to receive up to $50,000 in credits.
 - [Bit DAO](https://www.bitdao.io/) - BitDAO is a collective of builders, products, and mutually beneficial ecosystems governed by $BIT token holders.
+- [Blockworks Grant Farm](https://blockworks.co/grants) Protocols and projects launch grant programs to reward teams and individuals to build in their ecosystem.
+Blockworks has compiled the largest real-time directory list of all grants, RFPs, and bug bounties.
 - [clr.fund](https://clr.fund/#) - a protocol for efficiently allocating funds to public goods that benefit the Ethereum Network according to the preferences of the Ethereum Community.
 - [Cult DAO](https://cultdao.io/) - a completely decentralized funding mechanism that allows everybody to contribute novel solutions.
 - [Ethereum Foundation](https://ethereum.org/en/community/grants/) - Our mission is to do what is best for Ethereum's long-term success.
 Our role is to allocate resources to critical projects, to be a valued voice within the Ethereum ecosystem, and to advocate for Ethereum to the outside world.